I’m a clinical psychologist, professor, and media psychologist with a focus on making psychology clear, practical, and relevant to everyday life.

-I’m a clinical psychology professor, media psychologist, and academic leader with a passion for making psychology practical, engaging, and accessible.
-I teach in the APA-accredited PsyD program at Antioch University Seattle and direct the Positive Psychology and Technology Lab (PsyTech), where we explore how innovation and media can support mental health and well-being.
+I teach in the APA-accredited PsyD program at Antioch University Seattle and direct the Positive Psychology and Technology Lab (PsyTech), where we explore how media, technology, and innovation are shaping mental health, well-being, and human connection.

 Think Big: Why Broad New Year’s Resolutions Are the Key to Lasting Change